Calosoma (Ctenosta) roeschkei Breuning, 1927

 Calosoma (Ctenosta) scabrosum roeschkei Häckel et al, 2016: 15

-Length 18-25 mm.
-C. roeschkei appears closely related to C. scabrosum but its pronotum is more transverse, with the sides more regularly curved, less narrowed towards the rear; its elytra are slightly wider and less constricted at the apex and the upper part of the body is of a lighter bronze colour.
+Length: 18-25 mm.
+C. roeschkei is closely related to C. scabrosum but can be distinguished by its more transverse pronotum, which is less narrowed towards the rear and has sides that are more regularly curved.
+Additionally, its elytra are slightly wider and less constricted at the apex, and the upper body has a lighter bronze coloration.

-Breuning (1927:185) described specimens from the Usumbara Mountains in southern Tanzania, near the Kenyan border, as a new population of C. scabrosum which he called C. scabrosum ssp. roeschkei.
-The description mentions: the pronotum straighter behind with less pronounced posterior angles; slightly flatter elytra, wider at the shoulders; bronze color of the upper body, more vivid on the margin and coppery foveas on the primary intervals.
+In 1927, Breuning described specimens from the Usumbara Mountains in southern Tanzania, near the Kenyan border, as a new population of C. scabrosum, which he named C. scabrosum ssp. roeschkei.
+His description noted the pronotum as being straighter at the rear with less pronounced posterior angles, the elytra as slightly flatter and wider at the shoulders, and the upper body as having a vivid bronze color with coppery foveae on the primary intervals.

-Subsequently Jeannel (1940: 127) described a new species Ctenosta aethiops, insisting on some particularities of chaetotaxy but also reporting all the morphological characters already highlighted by Breuning describing C. scabrosum ssp. roeschkei, while expressing the judgment that the specimens attributed to the latter instead belonged to C. orientale, which we now know is an Asian species and is not found in Africa.
+Later, in 1940, Jeannel described a new species, Ctenosta aethiops, emphasizing certain chaetotaxic characteristics but also reiterating the morphological features previously identified by Breuning in C. scabrosum ssp. roeschkei.
+However, Jeannel suggested that the specimens attributed to C. roeschkei belonged to C. orientale, which we now know to be an Asian species not found in Africa..

-Indeed Breuning (1927: 185 and 1928b: 96) had thought of C. scabrosum roeschkei as the vicariant of C. scabrosum in East Africa as far as Ethiopia (Addis Ababa), where it would have been the area of contact between the two presumed populations.
-However, the geographic range of C. roeschkei is much larger than initially assumed and in part overlaps that of C. scabrosum in the northern part.
+Actually Breuning (1927 and 1928) initially proposed that C. scabrosum roeschkei was the vicariant form of C. scabrosum in East Africa, extending as far as Ethiopia (Addis Ababa), where a contact zone between the two populations was suggested.
+However, the geographic range of C. roeschkei is much larger than originally assumed and partially overlaps with that of C. scabrosum in the northern region.

-Jeannel mentions his C. aethiops (= C. roeschkei) from Chad and other specimens have recently been found in Niger, as well as in Ethiopia, Sudan and Somalia, where C. scabrosum is also present, even if it is not known that the two taxa have ever been captured mixed together, except for some references related to the area between Agadez and Arlit (https://www.insecte.org/forum/viewtopic.php?t=193243).
+Jeannel reported C. aethiops (now considered C. roeschkei) from Chad, and more recent findings include specimens from Niger, Ethiopia, Sudan, and Somalia, where C. scabrosum also occurs.
+However, no instances of the two taxa being captured together have been documented, except for some reports from the area between Agadez and Arlit (https://www.insecte.org/forum/viewtopic.php?t=193243).

-In conclusion, the probable sympatry and, in any case, the lack of specimens with intermediate morphological characteristics in the contact areas, advise against considering C. roeschkei a geographical subspecies of C. scabrosum.
+In conclusion, the likely sympatry, along with the absence of specimens showing intermediate morphological characteristics in the contact zones, suggests that C. roeschkei should not be considered a geographical subspecies of C. scabrosum.

-Finally, we observe that in the past C. aethiops (= C. roeschkei) has been sometime confused with Calosoma (Campalita) chlorostictum to which it is superficially similar to as regards the sculpture of the elytra of triploid and homodynamic type and for the bronzed color of the upper part of the body.
-However it is easy to distinguish between the two, carefully considering the shape of the body (C. roeschkei has the elytra visibly convex posteriorly) and the other characters distinguishing the subgenus Ctenosta, i.e. the chaetotaxy (there is no bristle near the basal angles of the pronotum) and the shape of the pronotum, with the basal angle almost absent.
+Finally, it is worth noting that in the past C. aethiops (= C. roeschkei) has sometimes been mistaken for Calosoma (Campalita) chlorostictum due to its similar elytral sculpture and bronze upper body coloration.
+However, the two species can be easily distinguished by carefully examining the body shape (C. roeschkei has elytra that are visibly convex posteriorly) and other key features of the subgenus Ctenosta, such as chaetotaxy (lack of bristles near the basal angles of the pronotum) and the shape of the pronotum, which has nearly absent basal angles.

-C. roeschkei is found in tropical Africa southeast of the Sahara.
-We know it from: Niger, Burkina Fasu, Chad, Sudan, Eritrea, Ethiopia, Somalia, Kenya, Tanzania.
+C. roeschkei is found in tropical Africa, southeast of the Sahara.
+Known locations include Niger, Burkina Faso, Chad, Sudan, Eritrea, Ethiopia, Somalia, Kenya, and Tanzania.

 Examined specimens and literature’s data: